galaxyproject/galaxy-hub/src/GalaxyIsHiring/index.md

 * [Johns Hopkins University](http://www.johnshopkins.edu/), Baltimore, MD (in the [lab of PI James Taylor](http://taylorlab.org/))
 * [Penn State University](http://psu.edu/), State College, PA (in the lab of [PI Anton Nekrutenko](http://bmb.psu.edu/directory/aun1))
 * [George Washington University](http://gwu.edu/), Washington, D.C. (in the lab of [PI Jeremy Goecks](http://jeremygoecks.com))

 Interested?
 We'd love to hear from you.
-Please send your CV, a cover letter, and the names/e-mail addresses of three references to [gxyhiring AT galaxyproject DOT org](gxyhiring AT galaxyproject DOT org).
+Please send your CV, a cover letter, and the names/e-mail addresses of three references to [mailto:gxyhiring AT galaxyproject DOT org](gxyhiring AT galaxyproject DOT org).
 The Galaxy Project is committed to recruiting, supporting and fostering a diverse community.
 Johns Hopkins University, Penn State University and George Washington University are Equal Opportunity employers.

 ## Software Engineers